MatrixEx Add-In

 Specify Source and Target

-1. By specifying conditions in the Condition panel (In this page, we call this mode 'Basic Matrix')
+1. By specifying conditions in the Condition panel (in this page, we call this mode 'Basic Matrix')

-2. By dragging and dropping a package from the Browser window onto the Matrix column or row header.
-(In this page, 'D&D Matrix')
+2. By dragging and dropping a package from the Browser window onto the matrix column or row header. (in this page, we call this mode 'D&D Matrix')

 D&D Matrix